 Other differences

-There are some other differences such as cache size, power usage, and the integrated graphics chip.
-As a general rule of thumb, i7 > i5 > i3 when it comes to cache size.
-The cache is a processor’s very own RAM and it can greatly affect performance.
+The cache is a processor’s RAM and it can greatly affect performance.
 Just like normal RAM, when it comes to cache size, the more the merrier is the rule.
 The Core i3 series typically has up to 3 MB of cache.
-The Core i5 has between 3 MB to 6 MB of cache while the Core i7 series has between 4 MB and 8 MB of cache.
-Integrated graphics are okay but if you really want to use graphics-intensive applications or play games it is always best to have a dedicated GPU.
+The Core i5 has between 3 to 6 MB of cache while the Core i7 series has between 4 MB and 8 MB.
+Integrated graphics are okay but if you want to use graphics-intensive applications or play games it is always best to have a dedicated GPU.

-Here’s a quick look at all the major differences that we have covered and have skipped so far.
+Here’s a quick look at all the major differences we have covered and skipped so far.

 Understanding the Intel naming scheme

 Typically, you will find there is a pattern to how Intel processors are named.
-You have most probably heard of the third, fifth or seventh “generation” of chipsets.
-To best understand these, just think of these like your Samsung Galaxy or whatever smartphone you have.
-There are different series of Samsung Galaxy smartphones for different price-segments.
-The J series for budget-oriented users, the A series or C series for the mid-range and the S or the Note series for high-end.
+You have probably heard of the third, fifth, or seventh “generation” of chipsets.
+To best understand these, think of them like your Samsung Galaxy or whatever smartphone you have.
+There are different series of Samsung Galaxy smartphones for different price segments.
+The J series is for budget-oriented users, the A series or C series for the mid-range, and the S or the Note series for high-end.
 Each year the company launches a new smartphone and names it a J5 or an S8 depending on where it falls in the price segment.

 The numbers

-Intel too launches its newer processors in three pre-defined categories which it has named i3 (budget-range), i5 (mid-range), i7 (high-end).
-Just as the 8 in Samsung Galaxy S8 signifies the eight version or generation of the Galaxy S smartphones, Intel processors use a number to signify the generation of the processor.
-Let’s take the Intel Core i5 7400 and Core i5 7500 as examples.
-Clearly, you can figure out that the 7500 has to be better than 7400 but how?
+Intel too launches its newer processors in three pre-defined categories which it has named i3 (budget-range), i5 (mid-range), and i7 (high-end).
+Just as the 8 in Samsung Galaxy S8 signifies the eighth version or generation of the Galaxy S smartphones, Intel processors use a number to signify the generation of the processor.
+Let’s take the Intel Core i5 7400 and Core i5 7500, for example.
+You can figure out that the 7500 has to be better than the 7400 but how?
 You already know what to expect from a Core i5, the number 7 represents the generation.
 So both the i5 7400 and i5 7500 are 7th gen processors.
-The numbers 400 and 500 are Intel’s internal assessment of how a processor compares to other processors in its own line.
+The numbers 400 and 500 are Intel’s internal assessment of how a processor compares to other processors in the line.
 So the i5 7500 is better than i5 7400.

 The letters

-- H (High-Performance Graphics): The chipset has one of Intel’s better graphics units in it.
+• H (High-Performance Graphics): The chipset has one of Intel’s better graphics units.

 That’s all about the difference between Intel Core i3 vs i5 vs i7 vs i9 processors.